 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQC7zdjwd6UIUJ5t4YnXNi6yhdHgrvIV2xgjvJ3592wd1Hzmnta4dau7yOIxQDU7/oNIr6DIskuIUii5ruGi4YZpIwB/AWGrn/uWb+FXJFiQHMZq9rCFcqtZXT0fyzKiSNkblV4F1RaPQJRvxfSUsSQ3jJU3FX8CF1c4R40CiBKkSHM8uavVIIESzgIHRiWVxkL9F6SKzg8GeTctJaAa3W+q1F1T60OKYmzH3OLdA37ZNmkm1CYWa8SF0JjOszxOnPwhfQ49P5r+rftXRFLz/7hGJ8CnUyzErSiUdUKNknUAB+w4KEZshQSNuiken0+GKqIw83dWWSyjiJJigcyDez2s+3AqDLHPG45NoBEXuBXjPQ9C08hokVyKlbzd/P2qvcnzUT5S6zTuaYOW+50+fiXeYkJlEoYYxoGRVx6FFdFqWyJx5UyaDv7QY3iQH0qct1iq9XGXMhBxIecIAEPUwF8nOp15in8L+5UIFMiNnihztTAXysc+8xvVwbuRlQIeR/E= ansible-generated on fvj-kinstagit

-Click on the user icon dropdown in the upper right corner of GitLab, and click Settings.
+Click on the user icon dropdown in the upper right corner of GitLab, and click Preferences.

-On the Settings page, click on SSH Keys in the sidebar.
+On the Preferences page, click on SSH Keys in the sidebar.

 After double-checking your configuration, click Add key to finalize the process.